TerisaManuel/Tech-Background/03-hardware/README.md

 ## 💡 Key Takeaway

-I didn't just read about this stuff.
-I did it, documented it, and I can explain exactly why each step matters — which is exactly what IT support requires.
+- Hands-on, documented experience
+- Can explain every step and its importance
+- Demonstrates **practical IT support skills**: troubleshooting, networking, and hardware knowledge